acoupi/acoupi/README.md

 ```
 pip install acoupi
 ```
-**Step 2:** Configure acoupi default program. (*acoupi comes with a test and a default program.
+**Step 2:** Configure acoupi default program.

+(*Note: acoupi comes with a test and a default program.
 The default program is only recording and saving audio files based on the users' settings.
 Think like something similar to the setup of an AudioMoth*).
 ```
 acoupi setup --program `program-name`
 ```